gvwilson/sdxpy/src/perf/index.md

 ### Join Performance {: .exercise}

-A join combines data from two tables based on matching keys.
+A [%i "join" %][%/i%] combines data from two tables based on matching keys.
 For example,
 if the two tables are: